 One of the best ways to make sure you’re free of dental emergencies is to practice good oral hygiene.
 Of course, accidents happen that we can’t control, but keeping your teeth clean and healthy will prevent compounding issues.
 Make sure you schedule visits to your dentist regularly so they can check on the condition of your fillings, crowns, gums, etc.

 Does the ER Handle Dental Emergencies?

-Several thousands of people go to the emergency room due to a tooth issue.
-The truth is a medical hospital can’t help you out much with a dental emergency.
+Thousands of people go to the emergency room due to a tooth issue.
+The truth is a medical hospital can’t help you out with a dental emergency.
 You’re better off going to an emergency dentist who has experience working with specific conditions.
 If there isn’t an emergency dentist available, go to the hospital if you believe your health is at risk.